 Because of the mass of different diseases and restrictions, not everything can be mentioned and explained in this section.
 Therefore, only the most important disorders are named and briefly explained.

-One of the most common diseases of the urinary bladder is the inflammation of the bladder, or cystitis, which is accompanied by pain in the lower abdomen and painful passing of water.
+One of the most common diseases of the urinary bladder is the inflammation of the bladder, or cystitis, which is accompanied by pain in the lower abdomen and painful passing of urine.
 The infection often ascends from the urethra and as women have a shorter urethra, they suffer from it more often.

-Physical influences (for example stress or fear) or physical impacts (for example in the case of paraplegia, detrusor-sphincter-dyssynergy) can cause a dysfunction of the closure mechanism and hence a urinary incontinence.
+Physical influences (for example stress or fear) or physical impacts (for example in the case of paraplegia, detrusor-sphincter-dyssynergy) can cause a dysfunction in the closure mechanism and hence cause urinary incontinence.
 In particular, stress and burden incontinence is distinguished from urge incontinence.
 In this condition there is involuntary passage of urine due to defective voluntary control of the external urethral sphincter.